hyperupcall-projects/setup.sh/README.md

 See more examples [here](https://github.com/hyperupcall/dotfiles/tree/trunk/os-unix/setup-apps), [here](https://github.com/hyperupcall/dotfiles/tree/trunk/os-unix/setup-devtool), and [here](https://github.com/hyperupcall/dotfiles/tree/trunk/os-unix/setup-other).

 This isn't quite ready to be used yet.
-I have to remove hardcoded `~/.dotfiles` paths and vendored dependencies like `bash-core` and `bash-term` in this repository.
+I have to remove vendored dependencies like `bash-core` and `bash-term` in this repository.